hanginx/hanginx.github.io/2025/詩歌/The B-I-B-L-E.md

 C 大調 4/4

 The B - I - B - L - E, yes that's the book for me.
-I

-stand a - lone on the word of God the B - I - B - L - E.
+I standa-lone on the word of God the B - I - B - L - E.